scottfr/SystemsBook/10 - Models and Truth/Models and Truth.md

 : Models are often used to tell a story.
 When the Obama administration wanted to persuade law makers and the public to support there proposed stimulus, they famously published the graph shown in Figure 2.
 A lot of complex modeling and mathematics went into constructing this figure, however its sole purpose is to tell a story: things were bad, but the stimulus would make them less bad.
 We will return to this figure later on.

 ![Figure 2.
 Obama's Team's Predictions for the Effects of the Stimulus](Stimulus.png)

+All models can be classified using this classification scheme.
+Some models will attempt to do both.
+For instance it is common to want to build a model that is both predictive but also provides a strong narrative.
+In some cases this will succeed but more often it will fail.

+There is an even simpler classification system we can use that once we complete it will really clarify the core dichotomy that is at the heart of modeling.

 Narrative versus Predictive